-Muhammadu Buhari Childhood Story Plus Untold Biography Facts: Military Career
+Muhammadu Buhari Military Career Story:

 Buhari began his military career as a cadet in 1961.
 We bring you untold facts of his exploits before his retirement to civilian life in 1985 and a post-military recognition.

-- Buhari participated in three military coups in 1966, 1975 and 1983 which saw his appointment as head of state.
+- Buhari participated in three military coups in 1966, 1975, and 1983 which saw his appointment as head of state.
 However, he denies involvement in the 1983 coup.

 - He disobeyed orders by crossing into Chad in hot pursuit of invading Chadian soldiers.
 He, however, attributed his disobedience to “being in the heat of battle”.